jsonstat/toolkit/README.md

 ## Design principles

 JSON-stat is based on a data cube information structure.
-The JSONstat Javascript Toolkit exposes the data cube as a tree.
+The JSON-stat Javascript Toolkit exposes the data cube as a tree.

 ### The JSON-stat tree